DjonnyX/Ice/README.md

-# Ice - a UI framework based on DOMSprite model
+# Ice - a touch UI framework based on html5